I’ve often said golf and skiing suffer from very similar challenges.

 As well as I knew skiing when I started SlopeFillers in 2010, I actually know golf better.
 In fact, I’ve probably been golfing many more times than I’ve been skiing.

-Despite golf’s rep as a luxury, elite sport, I played most of my golf when my family was at it’s lowest point financially thanks to knowing the golf pro and a set of old, sawed-off women’s clubs.
+Despite golf’s rep as a luxury, elite sport, I played most of my golf when my family was at it’s lowest point financially thanks to knowing the golf pro and a set of old, sawed-off women’s senior clubs.
 I don’t think it’s realistic to start an initiative like this without some familiarity the sport and appreciation of key names and stories.

 Why another site?